Feel free to copy relevant portions of this text into your research proposals.

 The Department of Scientific Computing (DSC) plays a major role in the support of FSU's cyberinfrastructure by providing facilities and technical expertise in the support of scientific computing.
-The DSC manages two leading edge computing facilities for FSU; the DSC computing facility (located on the main FSU campus in Dirac Science Library) and the FSU shared-HPC facility (located at Innovation Park in the Sliger Building).
-Both facilities foster nationally recognized research programs, which span multiple disciplines and are maintained by a combination of university and external funding.
-The DSC facility provides a highly flexible computing environment designed to support specialized and experimental hardware and software systems; while the shared-HPC supports a relatively homogeneous and highly optimized production-based computing system.
+The DSC manages a dedicated computing facility located on the main FSU campus in Dirac Science Library.
+The DSC facility provides a highly flexible computing environment designed to support specialized and experimental hardware and software systems.

 DSC Computing Facility

-The DSC facility supports an aggregate of over 1000 CPUs representing an assortment of computer architectures, interconnects, and operating systems.
-Systems hosted in the DSC facility are owned by DSC and non-DSC research groups and are dedicated to a wide range of research problems including; molecular biophysics, evolutionary biology, network modeling, and Monte-Carlo algorithm development.
-The DSC facility is equipped with two 40-ton HVAC cooling units, 1000 ft2 of raised floor, an extensive power distribution system, two large-format PowerWare UPS battery backup systems, and a 550 KVA diesel-powered backup generator, which provides backup power to all of the hardware and HVACs in this room.
-The DSC network is built on a 10 Gbps Cisco backbone, providing connectivity to a switching infrastructure and to key servers and storage.
-The DSC network connects to the 10 Gbps FSU campus backbone via 1 and 10 Gbps uplinks, which in turn connect to the 10 Gbps Florida LamdaRail.
+The DSC facility supports an assortment of computer architectures, interconnects, and operating systems.
+Systems hosted in the DSC facility are owned by DSC and are dedicated to a wide range of research problems including; machine learning, neuroscience, molecular biophysics, evolutionary biology, network modeling, and Monte-Carlo algorithm development.
+The DSC facility is equipped with two 40-ton HVAC cooling units, 1000 ft2 of raised floor, an extensive power distribution system, UPS battery backup systems, and a 550 KVA diesel-powered backup generator, which provides backup power to all of the hardware and HVACs in this server room.
+The DSC network is built on a 10 Gbps backbone, providing connectivity to a switching infrastructure and to key servers and storage.
+The DSC network connects via 100 Gbps to the FSU campus backbone, which in turn connects to the Florida/National LamdaRail.

-The DSC supports supports a general access laboratory for scientific visualization.
-The laboratory is located in the center of the main FSU campus on the fourth-floor of the Dirac Science Library (DSC).
-The Visualization Laboratory hosts five high-end visualization workstations each equipped with NVIDIA GPU video cards that are compatible with the CUDA SDK.
-One workstation is equipped with software and emitters for 3D stereographic visualization.
-All workstations have access to over 15 TB of shared high performance storage.
+The DSC supports a general access laboratory for scientific visualization and computational intelligence.
+The laboratory is located in the center of the main FSU campus on the fourth floor of the Dirac Science Library (DSL).
+The Visualization Laboratory hosts several high-end visualization workstations each equipped with GPU video cards that are compatible with the CUDA SDK.
+All workstations have access to a multi-terabyte shared high-performance storage.

-The University visualization resources also include a high-resolution stereographic projection system, funded by the National Science Foundation, to support multidisciplinary scientific visualization.
-The system is located in an 80-person seminar room adjacent to the Visualization Lab.
-Four state of the art rear-mounted projectors illuminate an 18' x 8' screen.
-The system switches between 2D and 3D mode with a touch of a button and also supports numerous other input devices (e.g., a document camera, DVD/VHS player, cable TV, and two hookups for personal laptops) via a simple to use touch panel screen.
+The DSC's visualization resources also include a high-resolution laser projection system to support multidisciplinary scientific visualization.
+The system is located in our main seminar room adjacent to the Visualization Lab.
+A cutting edge 4K Enhancement Technology rear-mounted projector illuminates an 18' x 8' screen.
+The system supports numerous input devices via a simple to use touch panel screen.

 General DSC Infrastructure

 The DSC provides office space to DSC faculty, postdocs, graduate students, and other DSC associated support personnel.
-In addition, designated visitor offices are available.
-All offices are equipped with a desktop computer and at least two network connections; wireless is available throughout campus.
-The department of Scientific Compting supports a one-of-a-kind classroom facility on the campus of FSU to support 3D immersive visualization and game design.
-The classroom was funded in part by a Student Technology fee award for instructional technology enhancements and with generous support from Dell, Inc. The room is equipped with 19 Intel-based workstations running LINUX and Microsoft Windows XP and is used primarily for classes taught by DSC faculty.
-In addition to the computer classroom, a large seminar room is located on the fourth floor with a capacity for 80 people and is equipped with a state of the state-of-the-art 3d rear-mounted projection system.
-Two smaller conference rooms equipped with projection equipment can accommodate smaller groups.
-The DSC also manages approximately 30 servers for core network services using primarily generic Intel-compatible servers running CentOS (a free version of Red Hat Enterprise Linux).
+Designated visitor offices are also available.
+All offices are equipped with a desktop computer and network connections; wireless is available throughout campus.
+The department of Scientific Computing supports a cutting edge classroom facility on the campus of FSU to support scientific programming curriculum.
+The classroom was funded in part by a Student Technology fee award for instructional technology enhancements.
+The room is equipped with 19 Intel-based workstations running LINUX or Windows and is used primarily for classes taught by DSC faculty.
+In addition to the computer classroom, a large seminar room is located on the fourth floor with a capacity for 80 people and is equipped with a 4K Enhanced rear-mounted laser projection system.
+Also, two conference rooms equipped with large high-definition displays can facilitate smaller groups.